emma0925/Gene-Summary-Enhancer/README.md

 ```
 The cleaned gene_id list will be in the output_file_path that you modified.
 If you didn't miodify it, it will be in the current directory and name as "test_raw.txt".

-**Automated Data Extraction:** Utilizes Connectome endpoints to automatically retrieve detailed notes and publication information for specified genes that is suitable for compute canada environment.
+### 2. Automated Data Extraction:** Utilizes Connectome endpoints to automatically retrieve detailed notes and publication information for specified genes that is suitable for compute canada environment.

-### Process Overview
+#### Process Overview

 1. **Batch Processing:** Gene IDs are divided into manageable batches to optimize the data retrieval process.
 This approach ensures that the extraction process is not too long (takes approximately 20 hour to process 5000 genes ID) and multiple gene_id outputs can be extracted at the same time.
 (Compute canda has multiple IP address, this can help to avoid IP ban)